maxgrok/maxgrok.github.io/src/pages/articles/2020-02-23---One-Hundred-And-Fifteenth-Post/index.md

 ![picture-of-the-elusive-hoodie](./elusive_hoodie.jpg)

 There were several opportunities for swag.
 However, I was one of the lucky to recieve the elusive Pepo hoodie during ETH Denver.
 I did a couple of videos.
-One on why I love Ethereum and one with a new friend, Tom, who happens to be a part of the Raid Guild.
+One on why I love Ethereum and one with a new friend, Tom.
 I reported to the booth, then received 2000 pepo and used that to get the hoodie!
 This was one gamification I couldn't miss out on.

 ## Wait, what talks did you go to?

-I would have posted about talks, but I live tweeted the ones I went to and the event was livestreamed.
+I went to lovely talks, and would have posted about talks, but I live tweeted the ones I went to and the event was livestreamed.
 I highly recommend checking those livestreams out and scrolling through my twitter feed if you're interested in the talks that happened at ETH Denver.

 I think this is one of the great things about ETH Denver: all the knowledge is readily accessible.